-Zero Trust is a cybersecurity concept that assumes that no user, device, or network is inherently trustworthy.
+Zero Trust Architecture is a cybersecurity concept that assumes that no user, device, or network is inherently trustworthy.
 Instead, it requires strict authentication and access control measures to ensure that only authorised users and devices can access resources.
-Implementing Zero Trust can help protect against cyber-attacks and data breaches by limiting access to sensitive data and applications.
+Implementing Zero Trust Architecture can help protect against cyber-attacks and data breaches by limiting access to sensitive data and applications.

 Zero-Trust compliance frameworks

 Some popular Zero-Trust compliance frameworks exist that can assist in guidance for implementation, including the National Institute of Standards and Technology (NIST) Cybersecurity Framework, the Zero Trust Maturity Model (ZTMM), and the Cloud Security Alliance (CSA) Cloud Control Matrix.
 These frameworks guide a range of topics, including access control, network segmentation, identity and access management, and security monitoring.

 In addition to these frameworks, several industry-specific compliance standards incorporate Zero Trust principles, such as the Payment Card Industry Data Security Standard (PCI DSS), the Health Insurance Portability and Accountability Act (HIPAA), and the General Data Protection Regulation (GDPR).

 1. IEC 62443 standards

 A comprehensive approach to aspire when implementing Zero Trust principles can be found in OT standards set out in the IEC 62443.
 The IEC 62443 standards were developed by the International Electrotechnical Commission (IEC) in collaboration with industry experts, governments, and other stakeholders.
 The standards cover a wide range of topics, including risk assessment, network segmentation, access control, cryptography, incident response, and security management.